ml-explore/mlx-swift/Source/MLX/Documentation.docc/Articles/running-on-ios.md

 There are two recommended workarounds that can be employed:

 - add the `Mac (Designed for iPad)` destination to your target in Xcode
-    - MLX requires Apple Silicon and this feature let's you build an iPad application that will run on macOS
+    - MLX requires Apple silicon and this feature let's you build an iPad application that will run on macOS
     - the UI may present with differences to iOS but this will allow you to build an iOS binary that runs with a fully featured Metal GPU

 - make a Universal application that can run on macOS, iOS and iPadOS